brissareyes/J124-Final-Project/README.md

 ![Screenshot (51)](https://user-images.githubusercontent.com/109770923/183334808-e4c77a71-d03b-411d-b921-13864a69d6a8.png)
 __Answer: The zip code with the highest number of food banks is 95973.__

-Question 3: __We know the zip codes, but which city has the most amount of foodbanks?__
+Question 3: __We know which zip codes have the highest amount of foodbanks, but which city in California has the most?__
 1. Similar before, create a PIVOT TABLE.
 2. However, instead your __Rows__ field will include "City" and __Values__ will include "Name", with the settings set to COUNTA and DEFAULT.
 3. Change the settings in the __Rows__, "City", field so that your _Order_ DESCENDING and it's _Sorted By_ COUNTA of "Name".